to main content

 What is it?

-Very strong hallucinogen sold on streets that is odorless and colorless with high potential for abuse.
+Very strong hallucinogen sold on streets that is odorless and colorless with high potential for misuse.

 Street Names